MyPureCloud/developer-center-blog/source/2022-06-21-cxascode-remote-modules/index.md

   }
 ```

-This will bind a variable called queue_ids to the module.
-We will show you how to access the output parameter shortly.
+This will bind a variable called `queue_ids` to the module.
+We will show you how to access the output variable shortly.

 At this point, you have all of the pieces defined for a module.
 Now let's look at how you would include this module in one of your own Terraform projects.
 To use the module within your Terraform code, you can define use the `module` block within any of your Terraform files.
 I usually put my module configurations in the `main.tf` for the entire project.
 Here is an example of how to configure our queue module we just defined: